 According to the directors of Otopeni, foreigners are handcuffed and escorted to the court.
 The handcuffs are taken off once they enter the court.
 According to the foreigners interviewed by the author during the visit in Otopeni the handcuffs are taken off when they enter the courtroom, where the court hearing is held.
 Women are not handcuffed when they are taken to court hearings, according to the representative of Otopeni.

-Regarding detainees’ right to information on their rights and obligations in detention, in Arad all detainees receive written information about their rights and obligations in English or French upon arrival, the director stated.
-The author noticed that the posters in different languages that were displayed on the dormitory doors and dining room in previous years, were either torn apart or missing.
-At the same time there were leaflets in several languages on public custody from CNRR in the room where fingerprints are taken.
+Regarding detainees’ right to information on their rights and obligations in detention, in Arad all detainees receive written information about their rights and obligations in English or French upon arrival.
+Both centres have leaflets also in Arabic, Pashto, Kurdish and Chinese.
+The author noticed posters in different languages that were displayed in the dining space and the hallways.

 According to the director of Otopeni, detainees are informed about their rights and obligations and the reasons for their detention upon arrival in the centre in writing in English and Romanian.
 Posters with the rights and obligations and ROI are displayed in the hallways of the centre in several languages.
-During the visit in Otopeni the author saw the posters with ROI and rights and obligations in different languages displayed on the hallways and in the room used for videoconferences with the court.
+During the visit in Otopeni the author saw the posters with ROI and rights and obligations in different languages displayed on the hallways.

 Some of the foreigners interviewed by the author during the visit in Otopeni mentioned that they receive the decision in Romanian and short information in English.